 This area of the website relates to Special Educational Needs and Disabilities.
-Our SENDCO is Mrs Tyler, please find the school SEND Policy and Information Report below.
+Our named SENDCO and ASD Lead is Mrs Tyler, please find the school SEND Policy and Information Report below.
 At the bottom of this page you will find information about SEND support services and a 'parent information zone' with many resources and links to help you.

 On 1st September 2014, new legislation came into effect for children and young people with special educational needs and disabilities [SEND].
 The SEND Code of Practice: 0-25 years (DfE, January 2015) provides schools with statutory guidance to ensure that the right provision is provided for all pupils with SEND so that they succeed with their education and make a successful transition to adulthood.

 What Does It Mean If My Child Is Identified As Having SEND?

 If your child is identified as having a special educational need, you will be informed by our Special Educational Needs Co-ordinator [SENDCo], Mrs Tyler.
 With your consent, your child will be added to our school SEND register at ‘SEN Support’.
 An Individual Provision Map will be created for your child, outlining targets relating to their personal area/s of need.
 These will be reviewed during meetings at the end of every term with you, your child and their class teacher.

 What Are The Different Areas of SEND?

 The needs of a child with SEND will fall under one or more of these four areas, as outlined in the SEND Code of Practice:

 - Social, Emotional and Mental Health Difficulties